Nic-del/Broadcast-Archipelago/README.md

 Once you have configured your information via the Control Center, you no longer need to use it.

 - You can directly launch the file **`Start_CLI.bat`**.
-- This will launch the system in the background using your last saved settings from **`broadcast_settings.json`**.
+- This will launch the system in the background using your last saved settings.
-- This is ideal for an instant start once everything is properly set up.

 ---